 Hoping to Help

 Gonçalves and her team came upon a mother and her injured calf one day.
 The calf was limping.
 Its leg had been caught in a snare.
 The wound was very serious.
-Gonçalves knew the baby needed treatment or it would not survive.
+The baby needed treatment, or it would not survive.
+Gonçalves called a vet who flew in by helicopter.

-She called in reinforcements.
-A vet flew in on a helicopter with medicines and supplies.
 Unfortunately, the mother saw people as threats.
-As her agitation grew, she tore two small trees from the ground.
-Then she picked up a large stick with her trunk and began wildly thrashing it.
+As her tension grew, she tore trees from the ground.
+Then she wildly thrashed a large stick.

-Looking past the mother, the team could see the baby, hidden in the brush.
-The team stayed in place for hours, hoping that the mother would let them approach.
-It was not to be.
-She finally bolted into the brush with her wounded baby.
+The team could see the baby, hidden in the brush.
+They stayed in place for hours.
+They hoped that the mother would let them approach.
+Instead, she bolted into the brush with her baby.

 Four days later, the mother was spotted.
 She was alone.
-Gonçalves knew the baby had not survived but was struck by how fiercely the mother had fought to protect her.
-It was, Gonçalves thought, much like how a human mother might behave.
+Gonçalves knew the baby had not survived.
+She was struck by how fiercely the mother had fought to protect her.
+It was much like a human mother.